Nibley House: Later residents

 The house was sold to John Jortin, a landowner and barrister of Lincoln's Inn.
 After the death of his only son, he left Nibley House to a distant relative, William Lee, on condition that Lee assumed the surname of Jortin.

 William Lee Jortin sold the house in around 1848 to Isaac Bennett, who called the property "The Great House" and farmed the 200 acres surrounding the house until retiring to a cottage on the estate in 1870, being succeeded by his son, Charles, who ran the farm.
 On Charles's death in 1879, his widow continued to run the estate, selling it in 1901 to Colonel William Frederick Noel, of the Royal Engineers.
 He sold it in 1911 to Lieutenant-Colonel James Douglas Buckton, of the Prince of Wales Battalion.
-He died in 1933; his widow died in 1940, and the church sold the property to the Eley family, the present owners.
+He died in 1933; his widow died in 1940, and the church sold Nibley House., The house had fallen into disrepair, and is currently undergoing renovations by the current owners.